voutilad/alexa-btvpython/README.md

 Our skill is a little weak.
 Sure it gets the very next event, but you can't ask any follow-up questions or anything else.

 Let's add in another intent and change the default behavior allowing us to do more.
+We'll keep it simple, so for now let's say we want two interaction types:

+* general launch via _"open burlington python"_ followed by a prompt
+* direct intent launch via _"ask burlington python for the next event"_

 ## Chapter 4 - A Flask Full of Fun